ivancuric/js-perf/README.md

 Ouch.
 While this image covers the parse and build time of the JS (more on that later) and not general performance, it's strongly correallated.

-So, your target for web performance is a device that's ~25x slower thna
+So, your target for web performance is a device that's **~25x slower** than your MacBook or iPhone.
+Let that sink in for a bit.
+But it gets worse.

+## What is performant JS code?

 ## Context is everything

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQyNzQ2MzgxMV19
+eyJoaXN0b3J5IjpbLTEwNTA1MzM3M119
 -->